Welcome to Corvallis

 The city of Corvallis – “the Heart of the Valley” – is located in the center of Oregon’s Willamette Valley, close to the Portland and Eugene metropolitan areas, the Oregon Coast, and the Coast and Cascade mountain ranges.
-Corvallis has a residential population of 54,953 and is the home of Oregon State University, one of only two Land-Grant, Sea-Grant, Space-Grant and Sun-Grant universities in the United States.
+Corvallis has a residential population of 58,630 and is the home of Oregon State University, one of only two Land-Grant, Sea-Grant, Space-Grant and Sun-Grant universities in the United States.

 Corvallis was recently named “the most innovative city in the country” by scientists from the Los Alamos National Laboratory and the Santa Fe Institute in New Mexico.
 It has also been regularly recognized as one of the best college towns and one of the top-ten places to live in the country.

 The Corvallis Knights have been one of the strongest and most successful franchises in the West Coast League since its 2005 inception.
 The Knights captured WCL West/South Division regular-season titles in 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2016, 2017, 2018, 2019, 2021 and 2022; won the Divisional Series in 2007, 2008, 2009, 2011, 2012, 2013, 2014, 2016, 2017, 2018, 2019, 2021 and 2022; and won the WCL Championship Series in 2008, 2011, 2013, 2016, 2017, 2018, 2019, 2021 and 2022.

-Who are the Knights?
+Who Are The Knights?

 The Corvallis Knights are a summer wood-bat amateur baseball team for players with remaining college eligibility.

 The Knights play at Goss Stadium on the Oregon State campus.
-Teams play a 54-game WCL schedule, followed by two rounds of playoffs; the season starts in early June and runs through mid-August.
+Teams play a 54-game WCL schedule, followed by three rounds of playoffs; the season starts in early June and runs through mid-August.
 Players stay with host families in the community.

-How to buy tickets
+How to Buy Tickets

-Where to stay
+Where to Stay

-For a complete listing of Corvallis-area lodging options and to book a room, visit www.visitcorvallis.com/index.php?action=placesStay.
+For a complete listing of Corvallis-area lodging options and to book a room, visit https://www.visitcorvallis.com/stay.

-Where to eat
+Where to Eat

 Numerous dining options are available in the Corvallis/Albany area, ranging from fast food to gourmet dining.

-For a complete listing of Corvallis-area restaurants, visit www.visitcorvallis.com/index.php?action=placesEat.
+For a complete listing of Corvallis-area restaurants, visit https://www.visitcorvallis.com/wine-and-dine.

-How to find Goss Stadium
+How to Find Goss Stadium

-FROM I-5: Take exit 228 west to Corvallis.
+Take exit 228 west to Corvallis.
 After crossing the Willamette River, turn left on Fifth Street, turn right on Jefferson Avenue, turn left at the stoplight on 15th Street, and turn right on Washington Way.
 Go west for mile.
 Goss Stadium will be on your right.

 Turn west onto Western Avenue (left turn from the south, right turn from the north).
 Turn right on 15th Street, turn left on Washington Way just after the railroad track, and go west for 1/4 mile.
 Goss Stadium will be on your right.

-FROM U.S. HIGHWAY 20: Turn right (from the north) or left (from the south) at the stoplight at 26th Street.
+Turn right (from the north) or left (from the south) at the stoplight at 26th Street.
 Head north and turn left on Washington Way, just past the railroad tracks, and go west for 1/4 mile.
 Goss Stadium will be on your right.

-Where to park
+Where to Park

-What to do
+What to Do

-For more information, visit: www.visitcorvallis.com/index.php?action=thingstodo.
+For more information and activities, visit: https://www.visitcorvallis.com/things-to-do.